jmausolf/jmausolf.github.io/README.md

-DSSG Website
+Joshua Mausolf Website
 ==============

-This is the [website](http://dssg.github.io) for the Data Science for Social Good program.
+This is the [website](http://jmausolf.github.io) for Joshua Mausolf.

 It's built with [Jekyll](http://jekyllrb.com), a simple blogging tool that generates static html files, and uses [Twitter bootstrap](http://twitter.github.com/bootstrap/) for look and feel.